ivanatias/strong-fetch/README.md

 # [Strong-fetch demo](https://strong-fetch-ia.vercel.app/)

 `strong-fetch` is a wrapper around the `fetch` API.
-It provides `axios`' basic features and has built-in (and optional) `AbortController` handling.
+It provides `axios`' basic features and has built-in (and optional) automatic `AbortController` handling.
 You only need to provide an unique `signalKey` for each request.
 Say no more to creating new `AbortController` instances everywhere, `strong-fetch` will do everything for you.

 ## `strong-fetch` features: